papersix/miner/README.md

 USER Story

+Users include all age groups that share an interest in solving visual puzzles.

+As a user i expect to be able to see images,

+As a

 Players are greeted with a screen showing the iconic IBM rebus by Designer Paul Rand.

 Player clicks on “start” button which randomly loads the first bottle-cap rebus onto the screen.
 A headline above the image reads player one and a  visual timer starts with a pass button, guess button, and text box appearing beneath the image.